martynbristow/blip/README.md

 ### Source

-//Write instructions for installation from GitHub or source tarball here.//
+_Write instructions for installation from GitHub or source tarball here._

 ## TODO